suskarkhy/OMR---Optical-Music-Recognition/README.md

 * then cd to the app folder and type:
 * 'python app.py'

+The PrIMuS dataset was used for this OMR system. https://grfia.dlsi.ua.es/primus/

 For any questions, feel free to contact me.